-Equal Pay Day in the United States is 4 April this year, but what does this actual mean?
-On the surface it means that on average woman in the United States need to work 15 months to earn the same amount that their male peers earn in 12.
-But this is not the full story.
+Equal Pay Day in the United States is 10 April this year, but what does this actual mean?
+On the surface it means that the average woman in the United States needs to work 15 months to earn the same amount that their male peers earn in 12.
+But this does not paint the full picture.

 For more information on how the American Association of University Women (AAUW) marks these days, check out the following links:

 27 September 2018

 These inequalities add up and have a devastating impact on lifetime earnings.
 According to the National Women's Law Center:

 Based on [the 2015] wage gap, women would lose $418,800 over the course of a 40-year career.
 This “lifetime wage gap” exists across the [US]: in every state, women’s career losses based on today’s wage gap would amount to nearly one-quarter of a million dollars or more—and in nine states women’s career losses would amount to more than half a million dollars.

 But again, this $418,800 number is the average for all women in the United States.
 When you factor of race this number doubles to $840,040 for Black Women, $934,240 for Native American women, and over $1 million for Latinas.

 It can't be up to women alone to close the wage gap that is fundamentally created by managers who make inequitable salary decisions.
 Companies must conduct wage equity audits, make appropriate adjustments and monitor managers' wage decisions to ensure equal pay for equal work.